Connecticut's minimum wage is $15. What will it be next year?

 HARTFORD, Conn. — Connecticut's minimum wage is facing a change once again.
-Gov. Ned Lamont will announce Monday a new state minimum wage that is set to take effect on Jan.
+Gov. Ned Lamont announced Monday a new state minimum wage of $15.69 an hour is set to take effect on Jan.
 1, 2024.

+This is the first time in state history the minimum wage rate will grow based on national data about the economy.

+“This is going to be life-changing," said state Sen. Mae Flexer, (D-Brooklyn), at a Monday afternoon press conference in Windham.

-On June 1, 2023, the minimum wage increased to $15, which increased from $11 in October 2019, as a result of the state law Lamont signed in 2019 to incrementally increase the minimum wage.
+The hourly minimum wage increase, just six months after it was raised to $15, is a result of the state law Lamont signed in 2019 to incrementally increase the minimum wage.
+The law required five incremental increases in the minimum wage between 2019 and 2023.

-This next wage adjustment on New Year's Day will be determined by an economic indicator adjustment, which was included in the 2019 legislation, according to the governor's office.

-This adjustment is determined using a calculation of the employment cost index from the U.S. Dept. of Labor, and the minimum wage will be adjusted on an annual basis, the governor's office said.
+Starting Jan.
+1, 2024 this same law requires the minimum wage be adjusted each year based on the employment cost index.

+“It’s a process of adjusting, if you will, wages to the actual changes in the cost of living,” economics and finance instructor at the University of Hartford Kenneth Goroshko explained about the employment cost index.

 ---